1st Year

 About this time, many babies seem to settle down.
 Some don’t cry as much, and they are easier to comfort.
 This makes you feel more confident as a parent.
 And the more confident you feel, the more you will relax.

 By spending less time crying and fussing, your baby has more time to learn.
-She can get her hand to her mouth and suck on her fingers, but your baby still doesn’t have full control over her arms and legs.
-She may get angry or frustrated when she can’t make her body do what she wants it to.
+They can get their hand to their mouth and suck on their fingers, but your baby still doesn’t have full control over their arms and legs.
+They may get angry or frustrated when they can’t make their body do what they want it to.

 If your baby reacts with fear or anger to new situations or doesn’t keep a regular schedule… then you could easily get angry, impatient, or confused.